UppaJung/loss/posts/pilot7/index.md

   - methodology
 ---

-### Notes
+### Stuart's notes on reading loss stories.

 Lots of great loss stories.
 Worth the read.
-After reading, participant 22's seem most likely to be the result of feeding the questions into an LLM (large language model).
+After reading, participant 22 and 49, they seem most likely to be the result of feeding the questions into an LLM (large language model).
+Participant 46 did not answer initial questions in a meaningful way.

+A number of respondents describe events that happened to friends or loved ones.
+We may want to emphasize that they should only harms due to themselves or due to their own reliance on technology.
+(Good meeting discussion topic.)

 ### Changes for analysis

+ - Integrate the classification(s) assigned into the page describing the stories.

  - Merge graphs for accounts when same questions asked for email, social, and financial

 ### Ideas for next pilot
 Possible scenarios:
- - Lost attention
+ - Lost attention, wasted time, and addiction
+ - Harassment, bullying, impersonation, or embarrassment (or exposure to others being harassed, bullied, impersonated, or embarrassed)
+ - Harms due to others' use of, reliance on, or addiction to technology?
+ - Social distance as interactions become less personal
+ - Navigation and scheduling failures?
+ - General mental health decline?
- - Harassment
+ - General social decline?
- - Mental health?

 ## Results